Holy Communion is like that ...

 I read someplace that Bl.
 Bernardo's intercession is especially helpful to those who struggle with the vice of impurity.
 I think Bernardo's devotion to the Sacred Heart - the complete surrender of all his affections - is an antidote to all impurity.
 The grace of espousal seems to me to be similar to the consummate love of Jesus in the Eucharist for us, wherefore he gives us his body, blood, soul, and divinity at every Communion.
 Isn't it like that?
 Isn't that total union what we are called to?
 I like to think so at every Communion - even when I feel nothing, see nothing, hear nothing - it seems especially then that faith supplies.

-I'm sure I would rather not have experiences such as those Bl.
-Bernardo participated in - I prefer to love in deepest obscurity... silently recollected after each Communion.
+I never had experiences such as those Bl.
+Bernardo participated in - I'm just grateful to be able to be recollected after each Communion.
 Knowing he is there and I am with him.
 I like the way Bl.
 Bernardo put it: “I see that everything in my heart is moving towards God, drawn like iron to a magnet.
 It desires only God, searches only for God, and longs only for God….”
 For Bernardo, that was his constant state - and he remained faithful to the graces he received.
 For me, perhaps this desire is only imperfectly experienced in the thanksgiving after Communion.
 Which is why I never want to waste those moments of recollection.

 Always holding my right hand, the Lord had me occupy the empty throne; then He fitted on my finger a gold ring....
 “May this ring be an earnest of our love.
 You are Mine, and I am yours.
 You may call yourself and sign Bernardo de Jesus, thus, as I said to my spouse, Santa Teresa, you are Bernardo de Jesus and I am Jesus de Bernardo.
 My honor is yours; your honor is Mine.
 Consider My glory that of your Spouse; I will consider yours, that of My spouse.
 All Mine is yours, and all yours is Mine.
 What I am by nature you share by grace.
 You and I are one!” - The Visions of Bernard Francis De Hoyos, S.J. by Henri Bechard, S.J.
 (Ed. note: I am unable to verify this quote.)